Ratatouille stew, a hearty meal for late summer and early fall.

 Due to the nature of my husband’s work in aviation – our lives up until this point have been transient.
 St. Louis was always meant as a temporary and transitional place.
 And one year turned into four years.
+Life here has not always been easy.
+At times very dark and devastating.
 But over the course of my time here, I’ve learned to call St. Louis home.
 And the people I’ve met are now my family.

 I’ve learned a lot about the Midwest.

 The people here.

 They want to see you succeed.